RSSusy/FreeBooks-SpringerLink/README.md

  [Folder where the script is] –> "Springer Link" —> [Language] —> [Subdiscipline] —> [Title] —> [Year (only if it applies)] —> [Book (PDF and/or EPUB)]

- The following libraries need to be installed:
+ The following libraries need to be previously install:
  + csv
  + numpy
  + requests